PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/Resolved-Issues/react_fundamentals.md

 - Key takeaway: useCallback is most effective in performance-sensitive situations, especially with large component trees or memoized child components.
 Otherwise, it may complicate code without noticeable benefits.

+- Problems Faced: During the setup, one of the main difficulties I encountered was making sure I was following the correct version of the Tailwind + Vite guide, since outdated documentation caused some initial confusion.
+Once I found the updated steps, everything worked as expected.
+To verify that Tailwind was integrated correctly, I added a test class to display blue text and confirmed it rendered in the browser (see screenshot included above).
+This gave me confidence that the configuration was successful.
+I believe this setup process will be very useful in future projects, as I now understand how to quickly integrate Tailwind with modern React environments.